 Ecuador has become increasingly popular with young singles, going solo, and there is also seeing an increasingly large number of families with school aged children making the move.

 Ecuador is located in South America and is bordered by Columbia and Peru.
 The equator passes through the city of Quito.

 Ecuador still remains in the top ten best places to retire to.
 After being the number one spot to retire to for several years Ecuador has slipped into second place after Panama by a whisker.

-Cuenca remains to be a place for retirees to relocate to with having over 4.000 expats.
+Cuenca remains to be a place for retirees to relocate to with having over 7,000 expats.
 But besides Cuenca, more people are also relocating to other beautiful areas of Ecuador, as Retirement Cuenca Ecuador Cost of Living compared to the US or Canada is truly just a small fraction to have a standard of living in Ecuador fit for luxury in relation to the US or Canada.

 The best part of checking out this beautiful but small diverse country is that you have a choice of where you may like to live, from the mountains to the coast or you may like a more tropical location.

 Whatever your final choice make sure you do take the time to research and spend time experiencing the country first hand.
 It may not always be what you want it to be and for some it is quite a "Culture Shock" which they may not be prepared for.

 SUBSCRIBE for your FREE Newsletter and read about our about our personal and business adventures in Ecuador.

 RIE does not claim to be professional advisers and therefore please seek your own independent advice when using any of the services that are mentioned throughout the website.
 This website is FREE to read and also FREE for subscribers.
 SUBSCRIBE